-Pertinent to H, F & J visa holders, this session provides an overview of the requirements and procedures for filing a non-resident U.S. Income Tax return utilizing CINTAX Complete International Tax Preparation Software.
+Pertinent to H, F & J visa holders, this session provides an overview of the requirements and procedures for filing a non-resident U.S. Income Tax return utilizing GLACIER Tax Preparation Software.

 Check your Florida Tech e-mail account for regular updates on workshop presentations.